Chore division

 Chore division is often called fair division of bads, in contrast to the more common problem called "fair division of goods" (an economic bad is the opposite of an economic good).
 Another name is dirty work problem.
 The same resource can be either good or bad, depending on the situation.
 For example, suppose the resource to be divided is the back-yard of a house.
 In a situation of dividing inheritance, this yard would be considered good, since each heir would like to have as much land as possible, so it is a cake-cutting problem.
 But in a situation of dividing house-chores such as lawn-mowing, this yard would be considered bad, since each child would probably like to have as little land as possible to mow, so it is a chore-cutting problem.

 Some results from fair cake-cutting can be easily translated to the chore-cutting scenario.
 For example, the divide and choose procedure works equally well in both problems: one of the partners divides the resource to two parts that are equal in his eyes, and the other partner chooses the part that is "better" in his eyes.
 The only difference is that "better" means "larger" in cake-cutting and "smaller" in chore-cutting.
 However, not all results are so easy to translate.
-More details are given below.